Cullen Skink, a Scottish classic dish of Smoked Haddock soup or chowder made with potatoes and onion.

 Cullen Skink is a classic Scottish soup or chowder.
 It’s traditionally made using Finnan Haddie (Finnan Haddock), a cold-smoked haddock known for its smoking methods in North-East Scotland.
 However, most of the time it’s made with undyed smoked haddock, potatoes and onion.

 Why is this smoked haddock soup called Cullen Skink?
 Skink is an old Scots word for soup or an essence – as it’s wonderfully strong and flavourful.
 Cullen is a small fishing village on the Moray Firth on the North-East coast of Scotland, where haddock is particularly popular.

-I’ve been bowled over to discover that French friends find it an impressive dish served as a starter.
+I’ve been ‘bowled over’ (groan!) to discover that French friends find it an impressive dish served as a starter.
 It’s perhaps not just the comforting thickness and creaminess of the soup but the smoky fragrance just gives it that something extra special.

 Recipes for Cullen Skink vary.
 In Scottish restaurants, I’ve had light versions but overloaded with cubes of potato with not much fish.
 I’ve also had extra thick versions, loaded with rich cream that by the time the main dish arrived, I’d had my fill.

 My favourite way of making this has been a mix of many different approaches: I simply poach the fish in semi-skimmed milk and use no cream – and no water either.
 I only half blitz it with the hand mixer until smooth and creamy, so leave some chunks of potato.